-Eastern China housing collapse leaves 9 buried
+Eastern China Housing Collapse Leaves 9 Buried

-" State media report nine people have been buried in the collapse of a group of homes in eastern China.
-The Xinhua News Agency says four homes tumbled early Thursday in the city of Wenzhou in Zhejiang province, just south of the commercial hub of Shanghai.
+Nine people were buried in the collapse of a group of homes in eastern China on Thursday morning, a Chinese rescue official and state media reported.
+Four homes tumbled in the city of Wenzhou in Zhejiang province, just south of the commercial hub of Shanghai, the Xinhua News Agency said.

 Comments